Prag8855/aab/content/guides/canadian-german-driving-license.md

 ### Driving licence translations

+You must carry a translation of your driving licence if:

+- Your driving licence is not from a EU or [[EEA]] country
-If your driving licence is not in German, and it's not from an EU or EEA country, you must carry a driving licence translation.
-There are some exceptions; check with your local automobile association.
+- **and** your driving licence is not in German

+There are some exceptions.
+Check with your country's automobile association.

 There are two ways to get a driving licence translation: